Typography Scale Systems

 Implementation Workflow & Token Generation

-The engineering workflow begins with defining a base modular scale (e.g., Major Third or Perfect Fourth) in a JSON-based token configuration.
-These primitives undergo transformation via Style Dictionary or Tokens Studio, generating platform-specific outputs for CSS, iOS, and Android.
+The engineering workflow begins with defining a base modular scale (e.g., Major Third at 1.25× or Perfect Fourth at 1.333×) in a JSON-based token configuration.
+These primitives undergo transformation via Style Dictionary, generating platform-specific outputs for CSS, iOS, and Android.
 To maintain visual rhythm, typographic tokens must be cross-referenced with Color Palette Architecture and Spacing & Layout Tokens during the initial design-to-code handoff, ensuring consistent baseline grids, vertical rhythm, and contrast ratios across all interface states.

 Phase Execution & Token Configuration